Brendanb93/Brendanb93.github.io/index.md

 ---

+### Betfair Automation NBA Datathon
+1st place in the Betfair NBA Modelling competition winning a prize of $2500 for lowest overall MAE

+---

 ### Hong Kong Horse Racing: Characteristics of a winner
 Exploratory analysis using a 1997-2005 Hong Kong Racing dataset.
 Determining the horse characteristics, jockey strategy and race factors that make a horse more likely to win.